OWASP/www-chapter-singapore/index.md

 **Speaker**: Avneesh

 Avneesh started as the first employee at akto.io (an api security company).
-His interests lie in the area of api security, understanding misconfigurations api setup and variants of api architectures like GraphQL, JSONP, gRPC.
+His interests lie in the area of API security, understanding misconfigurations in API setup and variants of API architectures like GraphQL, JSONP, gRPC.
 While working on the tool, he has shared his experiences in multiple forums such as Accel CTO & CISO summit.

 Please RSVP your attendance at [OWASP SG Meetup page](https://www.meetup.com/singapore-owasp-meetup-group/events/292823383)